 Selecting an embedded iPaaS can be critical to your company's future and requires serious consideration, but it can quickly add value to your app.
 You should be able to move ahead and deploy your app plus integrations more efficiently than before – without adding developers.

 An embedded iPaaS also positively affects customer retention as you spin up new integrations when your customers' needs change.
-You might also set up your customers to manage the integration themselves, reducing the time your customer-facing teams spend deploying and supporting the integrations.
+You might even set up your customers to manage the integrations themselves, reducing the time your customer-facing teams spend deploying and supporting them.

 Choosing an embedded iPaaS doesn't only set you up for a long-term relationship with your customers; it's also the beginning of a long-term partnership with your embedded iPaaS vendor.
 You'll want to ensure that this partner supports your integration needs today and has the capability and vision to support them tomorrow.

-Since no two iPaaS systems are identical, you'll want to ensure that the one you choose has needed end-to-end functionality.
+Since every iPaaS system is unique, you'll want to ensure that the one you choose has the end-to-end functionality you need.
 Here are the key features to look for when building a shortlist for embedded iPaaS solutions: